DutchSailor/Dyn2Calc.Struct4U/README.md

 https://www.struct4u.com/xframe3d/?lang=en

 ## Version
-not released yet
+0.0.1 alpha released on 21-03-2020.
+Work in progress

 ## Installation
 Installation will be possible via the dynamo built-in package manager.

 ## Dynamo, Revit-version
-The current nodes are tested with Revit 2019 and Dynamo 2.0 It had not been tested with older or newer versions of Revit and Dynamo.
+The current nodes are tested with Revit 2020.2 and Dynamo 2.x It had not been tested with older or newer versions of Revit and Dynamo.

 ## Material on this repository